 Assistant Directors

-Experienced 1st and 2nd ADs managing productions across Brussels, Antwerp, and Bruges.
+Skilled 1st and 2nd ADs managing shoots across Brussels, Antwerp, and Bruges.

-The assistant director transforms creative ambition into a structured shooting plan, coordinating departments and managing the daily rhythm of production.
-In Belgium, this means navigating multilingual sets across Flanders, Wallonia, and Brussels, each with distinct production cultures and crew practices that demand an AD with genuine local knowledge.
+Here is how this works in practice.
+The assistant director transforms creative drive into a structured shooting plan, setting up departments and managing the daily rhythm of production.
+In Belgium, this means handling multilingual sets across Flanders, Wallonia, and Brussels, each with distinct production cultures and crew practices that demand an AD with genuine local knowledge.

-NeedAFixer connects you with Belgian ADs who understand the country's trilingual production landscape.
-Our network includes professionals experienced at AED Studios in Antwerp, Lites Studios in Brussels, and on location across Belgium's medieval cities, with practical knowledge of the Belgian Tax Shelter system and coordination between Flemish and Francophone crew members.
+Here is the short of it.
+NeedAFixer connects you with Belgian ADs who know the country's trilingual production scene.
+Our network has pros skilled at AED Studios in Antwerp, Lites Studios in Brussels, and on location across Belgium's medieval cities, with practical knowledge of the Belgian Tax Shelter system and planning between Flemish and Francophone crew members.

 Complete AD Services